wearehumblebee/honeycomb/CONTRIBUTING.md

 Just follow its status on your branch and wait for approval there.
 Default reviewers should also be available to help you.

+## About eslint and pre-commit hooks

+eslint will be run as a pre-commit hook from husky with lint-staged, also applying prettier code-style rules.

+It will run different configurations for different packages or examples.

+To ensure consistency between packages, it has been hoisted as a root (dev) dependency.

+For this reason, it can only be invoked from the root level of the package, and trying to **run lint scripts from within subfolders will not work**.

+This is known (but acceptable) caveat at the moment.

 ## Modules Resolution & Path Mapping

 This package includes different tools and configs: